 Just as in any other sport or activity the right clothing and safety gear can make all the difference to your enjoyment.
 For participating at any MTBA sanctioned activity you need:

 These days MTB is much more than just Downhill (DH) or Olympic Cross Country (XC).
 Clubs around the nation now do many other forms of MTB.
 Here are some descriptive words of what you can do with your MTB with MTBA to whet your appetite.

 Your first race is always going to be an exciting time.
 You will be nervous about what you have to do, if you are up to the task and who your competition is.
-The best way of allaying these things is race more often.
+The best way of allaying these things is racing more often.
 The more races you do the more comfortable you will be and the more you will know what to expect.
-However there are some things that you should always do to ensure that you have the best experience possible:
+However, there are some things that you should always do to ensure that you have the best experience possible:

 Prepare.
 The night before set out your MTBA membership card and money, clothes, helmet, shoes, gloves and eye-wear.
 Prepare your drinks and food for the race.
 Place all these in the one place so that you are not hunting around madly trying to assemble all this at the last minute.
 Prepare your tools to take and make sure that your bike is lubricated and working correctly.
 The night before is not the time to change anything significant on your bike – like a new seat or gears – to do that will only add to the worry next day.